 Add tomatoes: Fresh cherry or sun-dried tomatoes would also be delicious in this salad.

 Add olives: We often add in a handful of Kalamata olives if we have a jar on hand.

 Use a different protein: We occasionally make this salad with good-quality canned fish (tuna, salmon, mackerel, etc) when wanting to save time, but you could also pan-sear any other type of fish that sounds good.
 Or chicken, steak, or shrimp would be great protein options in this salad as well.

 Use different greens/veggies/cheese: All of these ingredients are quite flexible if you would like to sub in a different type of salad greens, veggies or cheese in this salad.

 More Favorite Salad Recipes:

 Here are some more favorites that you are welcome to serve as side salads, or gussy up (just like we did here) as an entrée:

+Cook the salmon.
+Season the salmon with a few generous pinches of salt and pepper.
 Heat the olive oil in a large non-stick sauté pan.
-Place the salmon filets flesh-side down, pressing the flesh down a bit if needed so that the entire surface is touching the pan.
-Cook undisturbed for about 3-4 minutes, or until golden.
-Carefully flip and cook the other side for about 2-4 more minutes, until the salmon reaches your desired level of doneness and flakes easily with a fork.
-Transfer salmon to a separate plate and set aside.
+Place the salmon filets flesh-side down and cook undisturbed for about 3-4 minutes, or until golden.
+Flip and cook the other side for about 2-4 more minutes, until the salmon reaches your desired level of doneness and flakes easily with a fork.
+(Cooking time will also depend on the thickness of the salmon.)
+Transfer salmon to a clean plate and set aside.